dlm6693/DS-Mod-3-Project/README.md

 * Also tested out creating polynomial features, but having over 1200 vs. 47 actually didn't really make any difference
     * Select k best was used to reduce the number, but ultimately excluded since it was found that it didn't help the models
 * Dummy classifier set baseline accuracy at 85%, demonstrating the massive class imbalance to be working against
+* Created baseline models for several different algorithms and tuned using randomized search

 #### Logistic Regression
 | Baseline Scores | Tuned Scores |